tcilloni/Khana/README.md

 # Khana

 Khana is a free, easily-accessible web/phone application that allows users to share food.
-The main purpose of this application is to facialiate social events in a community by inviting people for  meals.
+The main purpose of this application is to facialiate social events in a community by inviting people for  meals and also reduce food waste by sharing meals.
 Some of its main functions are:
   * Food share/Host food event
   * Food request
   * Receive tokens for sharing food